Jonak-Adipta-Kalita/JAK-Mobile-App/README.md

 Go to [Firebase Console](http://console.firebase.google.com/) and Select your Project.
 Click on the cog icon in the sidebar and click on Project Settings.
 Now in bottom click on `Add App` and select the IOS Logo.
-Now register your IOS app and also don't forget to download the `GoogleService-Info.plist` (after completing the setup) and put it in the Base Directory of the Project.
+Now register your IOS app (use `host.exp.exponent` as the Bundle ID) and also don't forget to download the `GoogleService-Info.plist` (after completing the setup) and put it in the Base Directory of the Project.